anisbet/pipe/Readme.md

 -G[c0:regex,...]: Inverse of '-g', and can be used together to perform AND operation as
                  return true if match on column 1, and column 2 not match.
 -I             : Ignore case on operations (-d and -s) dedup and sort.
+-K             : Use line breaks instead of pipe '|' between columns.
+Turns all columns into rows.
 -L[[+|-]?n-?m?]: Output line number [+n] head, [n] exact, [-n] tail [n-m] range.
                  Examples: '+5', first 5 lines, '-5' last 5 lines, '7-', from line 7 on,
                  '99', line 99 only, '35-40', from lines 35 to 40 inclusive.
 Line output